jdd1260/react-kit/README.md

 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

 In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
 This approach would also slow down the production builds.

-## Alternatives to Ejecting

-[Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
-This can be daunting if you have many similar projects.
-In such cases instead of ejecting we recommend to *fork* `react-scripts` and any other packages you need.
-[This article](https://auth0.com/blog/how-to-configure-create-react-app/) dives into how to do it in depth.
-You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-app/issues/682).

-## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)